-You can report criminal activity or other emergencies to the W&J Office of Campus & Public Safety by calling 911 or x6032 from a campus phone or 724-223-6032 from a non-campus phone.
+- You can report criminal activity or other emergencies to the W&J Department of Campus & Public Safety by calling 911 or x6032 from a campus phone or 724-223-6032 from a non-campus phone.

-Picking up a campus emergency phone.
-These phones ring directly into the Office of Campus & Public Safety, automatically registering the location of the caller.
+- Picking up a campus emergency phone.
+These phones ring directly into the Department of Campus & Public Safety, automatically registering the location of the caller.

-Contacting the Resident Assistant (RA), Residence Life Coordinators, or Assistant Director of Residence Life in the residence halls; Assoc.
-Dean of Student Life; or other College officials who will then contact the W&J Office of Campus & Public Safety.
+- Contacting the Resident Assistant (RA), Student Life Staff; or other College officials who will then contact the W&J Department of Campus & Public Safety.

 Q: Can I remain anonymous?